Excel Tips: The SUM Function

-The SUM Function in Excel is useful for: quickly adding up numbers in a range of cells.
+The SUM Function quickly adds up numbers in a range of cells.

 Available in: | All versions of Microsoft Excel |